jhpyle/docassemble/_docs/fields.md

 pull-down.
 If you prefer to present the user with radio buttons, set the [`datatype`] to `object_radio`.

+## <a name="embed"></a>Embedding fields within a paragraph

+Within a [`fields`] question, you can include fill-in fields within the text of the [`subquestion`] using markup of the form `[FIELD variable_name]`.

+{% include side-by-side.html demo="embed" %}

+Any variable name referenced in `[FIELD ...]` must be one of the variable names listed in the `fields:` list.
+If a field is referenced this way in the [`subquestion`], it will not be displayed the way that fields are ordinarily displayed, but will be moved into the [`subquestion`], where it will be formatted differently.
+Any fields in the `fields:` list that are not referenced in the [`subquestion`] will appear on the screen in the normal fashion.

+The label of an embedded field is used as the [tooltip] of the field.

 # Special screens

 ## <a name="event"></a>Performing special actions requested by the user